SilasEC/task-timer/README.md

-Task Timer
+# Task Timer
-==

-Description
+## Description
+This is a simple Python-based timer that helps users track and manage tasks by recording how long they take to complete.
+It supports:
+- Starting and stopping tasks
+- Displaying the current running task
+- Summarizing the time spent on tasks
+- Storing task data in a JSON file for persistence
+- Formatting output using the `rich` library
--
+- Running multiple tasks concurrently

-This is a simple timer coded in python that allows the user to stop and start tasks to time how long they took.
-It also displays what task is currently running.
-The user can also print a summary of their time sheet.
-It uses a json file to store data between calls.
-Formatting and color is done via rich.
-Multiple tasks can be run at a time.

-Usage
+## Usage

+The program includes several commands to manage tasks:

+- **Create a new task**:
+  To start tracking a new task, use the command `start <task_name>`.
+- **Finish an ongoing task**:
+  To stop tracking a task, use `finish-task <task_name>`.
+- **View the timesheet**:
+  To see a summary of all tasks, use `print-timesheet`.
+You can filter the output to show only finished tasks or ongoing tasks using options `--finished` or `--current`.
+- **Clear all tasks**:
+  To remove all tasks from the timesheet, use `clear-tasks`.

+### Example Commands:
+- Start a task named "project
+  `new-task project`

+- Finish a task named "Work on Project":
+  `finish-task project`

+- View a summary of all tasks:
+  `print-timesheet`

+- View only finished tasks:
+  `print-timesheet --finished`

--
+- Clear all tasks:

-There are commands to create new tasks, finish ongoing ones, view a timesheet of tasks with their elapsed times, and clear all tasks.
-The timesheet shows all tasks by default, but you can optionally choose to just see finished or just see ongoing ones.
-To make a new task you must input a name for the task, and to finish a task you must specify which one.
-Clearing has no arguments or options.
-To see exactly how to use these commands, use --help.
+  `clear`

+---

+## Example of Running the Program

+1. **Starting a task**
+   $ task-timer new-task project
+   Created new task "project" at 23:58:50 on Tuesday, February 18